frietz58/WoZ4U/README.md

 ### Setting up the environment
 1. Install Python 2.7, if you don't have it, from [here](https://www.python.org/downloads/).
-Verify installation by running `python2.7 --version`, which should output `Python 2.7.16` if you have Python 2.7 installed.
+Verify installation by running `python2.7 --version`, which should output something similar to `Python 2.7.16`, if you have Python 2.7 installed.
 2. Verify that Pythons package manager, PIP, is available, by typing: `pip` into your terminal.
 This sould output somethig like `pip 19.3.1 from ...`.
 If the command is not availabel, install PIP from [here](https://pip.pypa.io/en/stable/installing/).
 3. Install Python's virtualenv package: `pip install virtualenv --user`
 4. Make a fresh Python 2.7 virtual environment: `virtualenv -p /usr/bin/python2.7 woz4u_venv`. <br>Pay attention to providing the correct Python (**2.7**) interpreter by setting the correct path to the `-p /path/to/interpreter` argument.